typescript-eslint/typescript-eslint/packages/website/blog/2024-09-30-typed-linting.md

 ...which would allow the lint rule to report a complaint that the `work()` call is to a function marked as `@deprecated`.

 typescript-eslint allows lint rules to retrieve type information using TypeScript's APIs.
-In doing so, they can make decisions on linted files using information outside each individual file.
+In doing so, they can even make decisions on linted files using information outside each individual file.

 ## Common Uses for Typed Linting